How do I get a COVID test?

 If you’ve had a positive test:

-- You must stay home for 10 days after the onset of symptoms and be fever-free for 24 hours without the use of medications and with improvement of symptoms.
+You must stay home for 5 days for isolation and take precautions until day 10 and be fever-free for 24 hours without the use of medications and with improvement of symptoms.
 If asymptomatic, isolation starts the date of your positive test.
-Follow your local health department or public health organization’s guidance
+Follow your local health department or public health organization’s guidance.